 Thank you to all who attended and to the 75 presenters and panelists who worked hard to prepare the thought-provoking content!
 We are working to post summaries and videos.

 See photos on Flickr

 See videos on Vimeo

 Thank you to all who attended the Summit!
 With 715 attendees coming from as far away as China, Argentina and Australia, the Summit was an inspirational, provocative, and constructive look to the future and an invigorating experience for everyone there.
-LAF is using all of the input to draft The New Landscape Declaration, which will be coming this fall.
+LAF used all of the input to craft The New Landscape Declaration, which was just released.

 On June 10-11, 2016 in Philadelphia the Landscape Architecture Foundation (LAF) convened a diverse group of preeminent thinkers and influencers from around the world to set the course for landscape architecture to make its vital contribution in the 21st century.